Quickly and easily locate the part you need by selecting a product type.

 Todd DeBonis joined TriQuint in April 2004 as vice president of worldwide sales.
 He became vice president of worldwide sales and customer service in 2006 and added strategic development to his list of responsibilities in 2010.
 From February 2002 to April 2004, Mr. DeBonis held the position of vice president of worldwide sales and marketing at Centillium Communications.
 Mr. DeBonis also served as the vice president of worldwide sales for Ishoni Networks and vice president of sales and marketing for the Communications division of Infineon Technologies North America.
 Mr. DeBonis has a B.S degree in electrical engineering from the University of Nevada.

-Vice President, Mobile Devices
+Vice President, Custom Products

-Tim Dunn joined TriQuint in July 2006 as vice president and general manager of the company's Mobile Devices Business Unit and leads TriQuint's development and marketing of next-generation RF modules and components.
+Tim Dunn joined TriQuint in July 2006 as vice president and general manager of the company's Mobile Devices group and leads TriQuint's development and marketing of next-generation, custom RF modules and components.
 Prior to joining TriQuint, Mr. Dunn was vice president and general manager of Intel's Platform Components Group where he worked to realize the company's platform vision by developing leading networking and chipset products.
 Mr. Dunn worked at Intel from 1988 to 1991, and again from 1994 to 2006, holding various executive and managerial positions.
 In addition to his tenure at Intel, he has held marketing and product management positions with Hewlett-Packard and Cirrus Logic.
 Mr. Dunn holds an M.B.A. from the Amos Tuck School of Business at Dartmouth College and a B.S. in electrical engineering from Oregon State University.

 Vice President, Oregon Operations